A few days ago, a student asked me how she could improve her sleep.

 For maximum effectiveness, use as many of these strategies–as often as you can.

-3. Don’t drink coffee or other stimulants—especially late in the day.
+3. Don’t drink coffee or other stimulants after 3pm.

 5. Do a shoulderstand before bedtime–if your body handles this well.

-7. Go to bed at the same hour each night.
+7. Get your body clock on your side.
+Go to bed at the same hour each night.

 8. Move by degrees toward sleep, doing more and more relaxed, low-energy activities as your sleep hour nears.